HAL at LIMOS✯

-Publishing on HAL, in addition to being promoted by the CNRS, is the only way the lab will be able to retrieve information about your publications.
+The submission of publications to HAL, in addition to being promoted by the CNRS, is the only means by which the lab will be able to retrieve information about your publications.

-Therefore, it is one of the mandatory administrative procedures at LIMOS.
+It is therefore one of the mandatory administrative procedures at LIMOS.

 To properly manage your publications, you must:

-• ensure proper ranking of your publications by indicating the exact names of journals and conferences and having a Google Scholar identity: ranking at LIMOS
+- ensure proper ranking of your publications by providing the exact names of journals and conferences and by having a Google Scholar identity: ranking at LIMOS

 For assistance with issues: